laracasts/blog/articles/Benjamin/01-build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 If you've never tried Livewire before, I suggest leveling up your skills first.
 Volt will be of little use to you without at least some Livewire knowledge.
 {/info}

+{definition}
-Volt makes single-file components with Livewire v3 possible, and also adds an optional composition API.
+**Volt** makes single-file components with Livewire v3 possible, and also adds an optional composition API.
+{/definition}

 When installed into a project, it also includes Livewire v3 since it's entirely dependent on it.
 Let's install it using the following command: